-Also known as muscle dysmorphia, it is a pathological concern with muscle and thinness, which mainly affects male bodybuilders.
+Also known as muscle dysmorphia, it is a pathological concern with muscle and thinness, mainly affecting male bodybuilders.

-It has long been recognized that many women suffer from anxieties related to body image, ranging from simple unhappiness with shape and weight to a serious eating disorder such as anorexia nervosa .
+Many women have long been recognized to suffer from body image anxieties, ranging from simple unhappiness with shape and weight to a severe eating disorder such as anorexia nervosa.

-Men also show these concerns, pursue an idealized muscular body image as the main goal of their training as an athlete or in the gym.
+Men also show these concerns and pursue an idealized muscular body image as the primary goal of their training as an athlete or in the gym.

-- Vigorexia implies a specific dissatisfaction with the musculature rather than the body as a whole, with a discrepancy between the imagined one and the real one.
+- Bigorexia implies a specific dissatisfaction with the musculature rather than the body, with a discrepancy between the imagined one and the real one.

 - By focusing openly on the body image, some athletes are induced to desire an unattainable figure.

-- Obsession for being inadequately muscular.
-Compulsions include spending hours in the gym, wasting excessive amounts of money on ineffective sports supplements, abnormal eating patterns or even substance abuse.
+- Obsession with being inadequately muscular.
+Compulsions include spending hours in the gym, wasting excessive money on ineffective sports supplements, abnormal eating patterns, or even substance abuse.

 Who does Vigorexia affect?

-- Vigorexia can affect anyone, but it is more prevalent in men than in women.
+- Bigorexia can affect anyone, but it is more prevalent in men than women.

-- Although the figures are difficult to estimate, up to 100,000 people or more throughout the world meet the formal diagnostic criteria in the general population.
+- Although the figures are difficult to estimate, up to 100,000 people or more worldwide meet the formal diagnostic criteria in the general population.

 - The prevalence among athletes has not yet been determined through formal clinical studies, and much of the information has been extrapolated from the general population.

 - As social influences change and promote a more muscular physique, children at younger and younger ages are at greater risk of developing body image disorders such as muscle dysmorphia.

 In one study, three types of body bodies were presented to 3 teenagers on a laptop.
 Each was asked to select a body type based on three questions:

 - How would you like your body to look?